GA-SF-ADI/adi-2-resources/week-3-project-1/11-monday-oop/labs/oop-inheritance-abstraction-lab/readme.md

 You can express the state or action of something by printing messages to the command line, such as "Household sells X to gain income" or "Play fetch".

+The first thing we recommend you doing is taking some time and whiteboard out how you want your classes to relate to each other!

 ## Exercise

 #### Requirements